VictorTeixeiraS/projects/projects/build-pokedex-cli/4-pokeapi/readme.md

 ## Tips for this step

 * You'll need to use the [PokeAPI location-area endpoint](https://pokeapi.co/docs/v2#location-areas) to get the location areas.
+Calling the endpoint without an `id` will return a batch of location areas.
 * Your commands should now accept a pointer to a "config" struct as a parameter.
 This struct will contain the `Next` and `Previous` URLs that you'll need to paginate through location areas.
 * [JSON lint](https://jsonlint.com/) is a useful tool for debugging JSON, it makes it easier to read.
 * [JSON to Go](https://mholt.github.io/json-to-go/) a useful tool for converting JSON to Go structs.
 You can use it to generate the structs you'll need to parse the PokeAPI response.
+Keep in mind it sometimes can't know the exact type of a field that you want, because there are multiple valid options.
+For nullable strings, use `*string`.
 * [Here's an example](https://pkg.go.dev/net/http#example-Get) of how to make a GET request in Go.
 * [Here's how to unmarshal](https://blog.boot.dev/golang/json-golang/#example-unmarshal-json-to-struct-decode) a slice of bytes into a Go struct.
 * I recommend creating an [internal package](https://dave.cheney.net/2019/10/06/use-internal-packages-to-reduce-your-public-api-surface) that manages your PokeAPI interactions.
 It's not required, but it's a good organizational and architectural pattern.